tomialagbe/lura-privacy/privacy-policy.md

 - __Account__ means a unique account created for You to access our Service or parts of our Service.

 - __Affiliate__ means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
-- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named Tyron
+- __Application__ means the software program provided by the Company downloaded by You on any electronic device, named Lura

 - __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Consumer AI, Harju, Tallinn.